Stewmath/oracles-disasm/README.md

 in the root of the repository.
 This will switch the build mode to "modifiable" instead of "precompressed".

-There are 4 build directories (for ages and seasons, vanilla or editable) which are symlinked to the "build" directory depending on which game is built for which mode.
+There are 4 build directories in total (for ages and seasons, vanilla or editable), selected by the makefile at build time.
+See Makefile for details.

 [See the wiki](https://wiki.zeldahacking.net/oracle/Setting_up_oracles-disasm) for detailed setup instructions.

-## Tools needed to generate documentation

-Type "make doc" to generate documentation, which may or may not work at this point.

-* Perl
-* Doxygen
-* Graphviz for call graphs

 # Graphics files